 Strong WiFi coverage of up to 6,000 square feet.
-Impressive parental and security controls that are easily managed via a smartphone app.
+Impressive parental and security controls that are easily managed via smartphone app.
 Easy setup.
-Design is easy on the eye.
+Design is easy on the eyes.

-If you prioritize coverage over speed, this basic mesh WiFi system is a reliable option at a low price.
+If you prioritize coverage over speed, this basic option is a reliable option at a low price.
 The three spiral units have a unique look.
 Setup takes less than 30 minutes, and the resulting signal is strong enough for multi-floor homes of up to 5,500 square feet.

 Mesh WiFi systems are also convenient to manage.
 Most include a smartphone app that’s used for everything from setup to administration.
 There are plenty of technical reasons why mesh networks are more effective in most homes, but at the end of the day, what matters most to many users is the convenience they offer.
 Most mesh WiFi systems can be set up in less than 30 minutes.

-The mesh WiFi market started out with only a few big contenders, but by now, most tech manufacturers have jumped on the bandwagon, so there are a lot of different systems to compare.
-To home in on the right model, start with these questions.
+To start out, only a few big contenders offered mesh WiFi, but by now, most tech manufacturers have jumped on the bandwagon, so there are a lot of different systems to compare.
+To hone in on the right model, start with these questions.

 You’ll need to connect one node to your modem, but after that, you get to decide where the other nodes go.
 Nodes can connect both wirelessly and via Ethernet cable.
 Ideally, each node should go in a spot where you know you need fast internet access.

 Mesh WiFi systems aren’t just faster and more convenient — they’re a lot prettier, too.
 If you want a set that fits with your style, there are a lot of options, but be forewarned: most of them are white.

 Every mesh WiFi system can get you fast WiFi, but there are some extra features on some sets that are worth paying more for.
 Here are the must-haves on our list.